robert17/iotf-rtd/docs/devices/libraries/c_sharp.rst

 Publishing events
 ------------------
-Events are the mechanism by which devices publish data to the Internet of Things Foundation.
+Events are the mechanism by which devices publish data to the IoT Platform.
 The device controls the content of the event and assigns a name for each event it sends.

-When an event is received by the IoT Foundation the credentials of the connection on which the event was received are used to determine which device sent the event.
+When an event is received by the IoT Platform the credentials of the connection on which the event was received are used to determine which device sent the event.
 With this architecture it is impossible for a device to impersonate another device.

 Events can be published at any of the three `quality of service (QoS) levels <../mqtt.html#/qoslevels>`_, defined by the MQTT protocol.
 By default events will be published as QoS level 0.